lewiscollard/django-flexible-images/README.md

   image.
 For purely decorative images, this should be an empty string (the default).
 For images that convey information that can be textually described, this should be present.
+* `background_image`: Set this to True to set the image as a CSS `background-image` on an empty &lt;div&gt;.
+Note that if this is set, JavaScript image switching will be in effect as there is not an equivalent of `srcset` for CSS background images.

 Don't use the value of `container` or `classes` as selectors for styling the width of the image's container element with CSS; while some browsers